SebastianRzk/gradle-cobol-plugin/docs/index.md

 Features:

 * Waits until process is finished
-* Write process output into file
+* Writes process output into file
 * Writes process output into terminal (loglevel: INFO)
 * Throws exception when process returns with statuscode != 0
 * Loggs process output in terminal (loglevel: ERROR) when process returns with statuscode != 0